 As a director/producer, his first short film Lababo (Kitchen Sink) won the grand prize in the 2007 Viva – Pinoy Box Office (PBO) Digitales.
 It also competed in Bilbao, Spain and in Athens, Greece.
 In addition, it was exhibited in Jakarta, Indonesia and in Bangkok, Thailand.
 His second short film Pagbugtaw (Waking Up) was shown on ABC 5 and Robinson’s Galleria Indie Sine, along with the works of Kidlat Tahimik and 14 other independent filmmakers, as part of the Guimaras: Short Films from the Oil Spill.
 It won second prize in the First Pambujan Pelikula Para sa Publiko (PPPP) National Short Film Festival and Competition.

 His first documentary Sinulog for Beginners won second place at the 2006 Sinulog Video Documentary Competition.
-His second documentary Bodong competed at the 2007 Moonrise Environmental and Cultural Film Festival and at the Eco-Etno-Folk Romania.
 His third short film Shorts placed third in the Viva-PBO Digitales 2.
 His “mockumentary” Patron ng Laging Saklolo (Patronage Politics) competed at the Montreal Film Festival in Canada and the International Film Festival of Patras City in Greece and was also part of a special program at the Tampere Film Festival in Finland.

 His latest short film Caretaker won second prize in the short fiction category of the sixth CAM International Festival for Short Films in Cairo, Egypt as well as the Golden Philippine Eagle award and Best Actor for Rolando Inocencio at the third Singkuwento International Film Festival in Manila.
 It also bagged the Audience Choice Award in the Active Vista International Human Rights Film Festival.
 He was given the Film Ambassador Award by the Film Development Council of the Philippines (FDCP) for his creativity and the global achievement of his film.
 He also received the Maningning Outstanding Direction for the same film in the CineSB Film Festival: Special Edition.